AresMUSH/ares-traits-plugin/README.md

 Designed for AresMUSH 1.0

-> Note: This code has been run through its paces on a test server, but hasn't been playtested much on a real game yet.
-The first game to implement this will receive extra technical support from Faraday to iron out any bugs.

 ## Overview

 The traits system provides a simple way to store character stats with a name/description, as one might find on comic games.